manage a development team

 Ready to Manage a Development Team?

 The key is to be aware of the real challenge of management: bravery.
-It‘s scary to let your team run wild, creating code that they believe will get the job done.
+It‘s scary to let your team run wild, creating code they believe will get the job done.
 You aren‘t there while important coding decisions are being made.

 Frequently Asked Questions on How to Manage a Development Team